The cheapest place to live in London in 2021 is Bexley, with an average rent of £1,100.

 We take a look at Bexley and the full list of the ten cheapest places to live in London.
-This is based on average (mean) rental prices for London boroughs from the Valuation Office Agency, using the latest statistics available at the time of publishing (July 2020).
+This is based on average (mean) rental prices for 2-bedroom properties across all 32 London boroughs, using the latest statistics available from the Valuation Office Agency at the time of writing (May 2021).

 Living in london

 Life in London is notoriously expensive.
 During the period viewed in the report, London had the highest median monthly rent at £1,435.
 This is nearly double the median monthly rent for all of England.

 However, the beginning of 2021 saw the capital’s average rental rates drop by 12.4% compared to the last quarter of 2020.
 The pandemic continues to play a huge role in shaping London rental rates.
 From the year leading up to March 2021, London’s overall rental demand has dropped by a massive 43%.

 The latest figures from PwC indicate that London tenants aged 22 – 29 spend on average 53% of their income on private rents.
 The usual benchmark for rents to be considered affordable is 30% of gross annual income.
 This means that finding the best value homes in London is crucial if you want to be able to live there.

 We’re using rental prices as a guide to the cheapest places to live in London.
 Why?
 Firstly, because rent is by far the largest expense that you’ll have to budget for when living in London.
 Secondly, the data available for rental prices is much more consistent and regularly updated than stats around other living costs.

 That being said, there are, of course, many more factors you’ll need to consider.
 Living costs like food prices, transport costs and council tax rates will have a big effect on how affordable certain areas are.

 However, the following list will give you a good idea of where to look to find the cheapest places you can live in London.
 We’ll show you the ten cheapest London boroughs, then keep scrolling for links to some of the best value London apartments on HomeViews!